Updated November 13, 2025

 Countries: All countries unless otherwise noted above or below.

 Payouts containing payments processed 7 calendar days prior.
-Weekend days do count as calendar days.
+Calendar days are Sunday-Saturday / Monday-Sunday; weekend days do count as calendar days.

 14-calendar-day rolling schedule